IkdanYT/Legal/Privacy Policy.md

 ## Data retention

-We retain your personal data as long as you use PrismGPT.
+We retain your personal data as long as you use CoreGPT.
 Aggregated, anonymized data may be retained.

 ## Your rights

-You can request deletion of your data by emailing mishalhossin20@gmail.com.
+You can request deletion of your data by emailing ikdan@ikdan.ru.

 You can opt out of non-essential communications.